polkadot-js/docs/docs/api/start/types.extend.md

 ```
 ## Type clashes

-Another type of clash is a clash of types.
-For example a chain can have a `balance` type defined in two pallets.
-In one let's say the balance pallet it is defined at `u128` and in the other the assets pallet it is defined as `u64`.
+Another kind of clash is a clash of types.
+For example a chain can have a `Balance` type defined in two pallets.
+In one, let's say the balances pallet, it is defined as `u128` and in the other, e.g. the assets pallet, it is defined as `u64`.

 This will create an issue as polkadot JS will try to use the global balance defined (the `u128` in this case).
 In this scenario we would need a typeAlias.